FertigLab/CoGAPSGuide/optiona.md

 Instructions for setting up a conda environment can be found here: <a href="https://conda.io/projects/conda/en/latest/user-guide/getting-started.html" target="_blank">conda.io/projects/conda/en/latest/user-guide/getting-started.html</a>

-We recommend the user create a conda environment called ‘pycogaps’ and install all requirements and run code from within here.
+We recommend the user create a conda environment called ‘**pycogaps**’ and install all requirements and run code from within here.

 <strong><a href="/CoGAPS/troubleshooting/#procedure-1a" target="_blank">TROUBLESHOOTING</a></strong>

 ---

-Now run the setup script.
-This installs the C++ core CoGAPS library.
+Now run the **setup script**.
+This installs the **C++ core CoGAPS library**.

 ```yml
 python3 setup.py install
 ```

-When PyCoGAPS has installed and built correctly, you should see this message, indicating PyCoGAPS is ready to use:
+When PyCoGAPS has installed and built correctly, you should see this message, indicating **PyCoGAPS is ready to use**:

 ```yml
 Finished processing dependencies for pycogaps==0.0.1